This content was republished with permission from Flock Safety.

 This may seem obvious, but it’s easy to get bogged down by the day to day tasks on your HOA board.
 You won't be able to effectively keep your neighborhood safe if you don't know who your neighbors are, and in turn, if they don't know who you are.

 If you haven’t already, put your walking shoes on and take a stroll around your neighborhood.
 Knock on doors and introduce yourself.
 When you establish a friendly rapport with your neighbors, they will be able to put a face to the person taking care of several homeowner responsibilities for them.

 2. Keep a Close-Knit Community

 Now that you’ve met your neighbors, make sure they have the chance to meet each other.

 You can help foster camaraderie among your neighbors through fun quarterly events or neighborhood block parties.

-If events aren't in the budget for your neighborhood, make use of email newsletters or social media groups like Nextdoor and Facebook to keep in touch with residents.
+If events aren't in the budget for your neighborhood, make use of email newsletters or social media groups to keep in touch with residents.
 Fostering a community brings neighbors together, and friendly neighbors are more likely to look out for each other.

 3. Maintain Clean Landscaping

 Overgrown shrubs and lawns are signs for burglars that a tenant is out of town, making a home a target.